deeplearning4j/deeplearning4j/word2vec.md

 # Word2vec

 To see our Word2vec code, skip to the [training section](../word2vec.html#training1).
+An example of sentiment analysis using [Word2Vec is here](http://deeplearning4j.org/sentiment_analysis_word2vec.html).

 ###Introduction to Word2vec